 Kaleb Fleck entered Pitt-Johnstown with the intention of pursuing a career in physical therapy and playing on the Mountain Cats baseball team.
-He earned his degree, but is currently on a slightly different career path.
+He earned his degree, but pursued a slightly different career path.

 In 2015, also with Reno of the Pacific Coast League, Fleck struck out 66 in 52 innings and had a 3.46 earned run average.